DavidLangarica/Website-for-an-intelligent-lighting-system/README.md

 Responsive website practice

-Link to the website preview: https://davidlangarica.github.io/Website-for-an-intelligent-lighting-system/
+Link to the website's preview: https://davidlangarica.github.io/Website-for-an-intelligent-lighting-system/

 This project presents a responsive web page to manage home lighting, where you can turn on the lights of each room individually.
 In the same way, it is possible to program an automatic switch-on schedule.